UIM-Community/DecoCLI/README.md

 # DecoCLI
 CA UIM - Agent/Device decomission CLI too

-A Commande Line Interface (CLI) tool for deleting UIM Robot/Device.
+A Commande Line Interface (CLI) tool for deleting **one** UIM Agent (Robot) / Network device **at a time**.

 ## Goals

-The script mainly aims to provide a "**safe**" way to decom an UIM Robot or a Network device (that work with snmpcollector or a third-party device).
+The script mainly aims to provide a "**safe**" way to decom an UIM Agent or a Network device (that work with the probe snmpcollector).

+The script can work with only one equipment at a time and there is no mechanism to filters Alarms or QoS (these kinds of features are not the purpose of this script).

 ## Features

-Most of these features have to be activated on start. (see the Usage section).
+Most of these features have to be activated on start. (**see the Usage section**).

 - Remove the device from UIM (remove_master_devices_by_cskeys).
 - Acknowledge active alarms.